KayleAI/care/README.md

-# Discussions
+# Kayle Care

-KayleAI is committed to keeping children safe online, and here, you can discuss ways in which we can improve upon!
+At Kayle, we care about what we build and the community we create.

+This repository is dedicated to resolving issues, requesting features, and other important things.